 Building upon the history and challenges of Tourism, the vision of WVIC has always been to welcome, inform and encourage visitors to stay and explore the town and local area.
 This is achieved through the provision of relevant information, assistance and services, whilst generating income to keep operating costs to a minimum.
-Over the business plan period however we have a series of objectives which form the overall vision of 'offering a unique customer experience to visitors and developing WVIC into a social and community space which exhibits the 'Best of Warwick'', the eight key objectives to deliver this vision are presented as follows:
+Over the business plan period however we have a series of objectives which form the overall vision of 'offering a unique customer experience to visitors and developing WVIC into a social and community space which exhibits the 'Best of Warwick'', the ten key objectives to deliver this vision are presented as follows:

-- 1. Generate additional income to ensure the sustainable future of WVIC, whilst increasing operations through attendance at events and the development of the Town Ambassador programme. - 2.
-Expand and develop the audience to the WVIC through exhibiting local artists, businesses and tourism focused events. - 3.
+- 1. Generate additional income to ensure the sustainable future of WVIC, whilst increasing operations through attendance at events and the Town Ambassador programme. - 2.
+Expand and develop the audience to the VIC through exhibiting local artists, businesses and tourism focused events. - 3.
 Continue to support the Events Team to promote The Court House as a venue, which has successfully achieved additional footfall. - 4.
 Develop the existing box office to establish WVIC as the main box office for local events. - 5.
 Continue to develop a strong level of customer service and explore options to provide online communications through social media. - 6.
-Re-model and refurbish the existing WVIC to be able to use the space for local history exhibitions targeting schools and visitors to the Town. - 7.
-Continue to promote local businesses within Warwick Town Centre. - 8.
-To respond to changing needs of tourism and operate pro-active tourism campaigns at regional events and launching pro-active tourist information initiatives. - 9.
-We are also a central point for locals encouraging community participation and events.
+Enhance the visitor experience within the centre through the use of technology. - 7.
+Introduce historical displays to create an excellent, and changing, customer experience. - 8.
+Continue to promote local businesses within Warwick Town Centre. - 9.
+To respond to changing needs of tourism and operate pro-active tourism campaigns at regional events and launching pro-active tourist information initiatives. - 10.
+To reach out to the local community by promoting activities and events.